VenkatKadiveti/lern-portal/README.md

 # LernPortal

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.29.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.15.

+## How to run UI

+# Step 1

+Run the command `yarn` to install the packages.

+# Step 2

+Run the command `npm run start` to start the ui.

-## Development server
+## How to setup server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+# Step 1

+Go to server folder `cd server` and Run the command `yarn` to install packages.

+# Step 2

+Run the command `npm run start` to start the server.

+# Step 3

+Now go to browser and open [Lern-portal](http://localhost:3000/).

 ## Code scaffolding